becker88/UnityDesignPatterns/README.md

 **Principles**

 * **SOLID** - The intention of these SOLID principles is to make software designs more understandable, easier to maintain and easier to extend.
-As a software engineer, these 5 principles are essential to know!See <a href="https://itnext.io/solid-principles-explanation-and-examples-715b975dcad4">Unity Docs</a> for more.
+As a software engineer, these 5 principles are essential to know!
+See <a href="https://itnext.io/solid-principles-explanation-and-examples-715b975dcad4">IT Next Docs</a> for more.

 **Tooling**